o-ran-sc/it-dep/docs/installation-virtualbox.rst

 Booting VM and OS Installation
 ------------------------------

 Follow the OS installation steps to install OS to the VM virtual disk media.
-Make sure to install openssh server.
+During the setup you must configure static IP addresses as discussed next.
+And make sure to install openssh server.

 VM Network Configuration